Adam Baal Shem

-According to Hasidic legend, Rabbi Adam Baal Shem of Ropczyce (אָדָם נחום בַּעַל שֵׁם מרוֹפְּשִׁיץ; 1680 – 1734) was a Rabbi and Mystic who lead a group of Hidden Tzaddikim called Machane Yisroel, started by Rabbi Eliyahu Baal Shem of Loans.
+According to Hasidic legend, Rabbi Adam Baal Shem of Ropczyce (אָדָם בַּעַל שֵׁם מרוֹפְּשִׁיץ; 1680 – 1734) was a Rabbi and Mystic who lead a group of Hidden Tzaddikim called Machane Yisroel, started by Rabbi Eliyahu Baal Shem of Worms.
 The leadership of the movement was later handed down to Rabbi Yoel Baal Shem, who in turn handed it down to Rabbi Adam Baal Shem, who in turn handed it down to Rabbi Yisrael ben Eliezer, the Baal Shem Tov.

-According to the Chernobyler chassidic tradition, he was the grandfather of Rabbi Menachem Nochum Twerski of Chernobyl.

-whose full name was Rabbi Adam nochum Shustak.
-The exact identity of Rabbi Adam is unknown.
-Since the name Adam was rare among European Jewry, According to Rabbi Aryeh Kaplan, others identify this Adam with Rabbi David Moshe Abraham (whose initials are Adam) of Troyes or with Adam Zerweiker.
+Different theories are given as to his identity, since the name Adam was rare among European Jewry.
+According to the Chernobyler Chassidic tradition, he was the grandfather of Rabbi Menachem Nochum Twerski of Chernobyl, whose full name was Rabbi Nochum Shustak.
+According to Rabbi Aryeh Kaplan and Reuvain Margolies, they identify him with Rabbi David Moshe Abraham (whose initials are Adam) of Troyes, or with Adam Zerweiker.
 Kaplan also writes that it may be an anonym to protect the subject's identity.
+However according to Lubavitch tradition, his name is mentioned in the Kherson geniza as Rebbi Adam Baal Shem Miroptchitz.
+As well, the lubavitcher rebbe discounted him as being the author of the mirkeves hamishna.